HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-MCCCaregiverConsiderationsObservation-intro.md

 * MCCCaregiverConsiderationsObservation.category: requires LOINC code 81380-8 (Goals, preferences, and priorities for care experience)
 * **MCCCaregiverConsiderationsObservation.focus: requires focus.reference to a person via US Core RelatedPerson.
 This person is assumed to be a participant in the CareTeam and is the target of the [Caregiver slice of the MCC Care Team](StructureDefinition-MCCCareTeam.html) profile.**

-Comments are welcome with respect to the pragmatic use of the “Must Support” rules defined on these elements.